Skip to main content

 Many top Swiss banks accept foreign national clients, so non-residents can certainly open an account.
 The process can be started online, but some banks will require an in-person visit.
 Be sure to check this before you begin the application process if you do not wish to physically visit Switzerland to complete your account opening.

-You may still be required to conduct much of your correspondence via physical post.
+You may be required to conduct much of your correspondence via post.
 You will need to request an application package and be provided with the necessary documentation and an account manager to guide you through the process.

 Can a US Citizen Open a Swiss Bank Account?